 Things to do and top attractions in Kalgoorlie-Boulder

 Go on a driving adventure

-If you fancy going down the road less travelled, there are a number of Goldfields self-drive trails around the Kalgoorlie-Boulder region.
-The award-winning Golden Quest Discovery Trail spans a distance of 965 kilometres (600 miles), travelling through Western Australia's Goldfields from Coolgardie to Laverton.
-The trail takes in mining towns, wildflowers (from mid July to late October) and the Gwalia ghost town, where abandoned homes and businesses provide a snapshot of a bygone era.
+Down a road less travelled you'll find a number of self-drive trails around the Kalgoorlie-Boulder region.
+The Golden Quest Discovery Trail spans a distance of 965 kilometres (600 miles), travelling through Western Australia's Goldfields from Coolgardie to Laverton.
+Roll past mining towns, wildflowers (from mid-July to late October) and the Gwalia ghost town, where abandoned homes and businesses provide a snapshot of a bygone era.
 Alternatively, the Golden Pipeline route follows the Goldfield's water supply scheme, which today is celebrated as one of the world's greatest engineering feats – a 650 kilometre (404 mile) long pipeline, built to supply Kalgoorlie-Boulder with water, and which engineers at the time thought impossible.